paulocilasjr/Tutorial_Galaxy-Ludwig/tutorials/galaxy-ludwig/tutorial.md

 >
 {: .tip}

-In the graph (Figure 9), there are two curves: one for training and one for validation.
+In the graph (Figure 9), there is a training curve.
 When training a model, you'll often look at a loss curve to determine if the model has converged.
 It could also help in detecting overfitting and underfitting and can provide insights for implementing early stopping.

 > <tip-title>Overfitting</tip-title>
 >Overfitting occurs when the network fails to generalize well to unseen data because it begins to model the noise and randomness in the training dataset.